shakfu/py-js/source/py/notes/repl.md

 - Iain Duncan's [Schema for Max](https://github.com/iainctduncan/scheme-for-max) has a novel repl which work nicely.
 Could be another way

+- This forum post has a novel idea for unquoting textedit output: https://cycling74.com/forums/textedit-adds-quotes-around-text-that-contains-space-how-to-avoid-this

 ## Javascript terminal emulators

 - core tech <https://xtermjs.org>